From Spiritual Bypassing to Embodied Spirituality

 That is awareness.
 And awareness, as a foundation for somatic trauma healing, is where integration becomes possible.

-Healing Asks Us to Feel, Not Transcend
+Healing Asks Us to Feel, Not Rise Above

 Sustainable transformation honours both movements: the going in and the coming out.
 The contraction and the expansion.
 The shadow and the light.